ssowerby/relaxation-site/content/aboutme.md

 title: About Me
 layout: aboutme
 ---
-Hi I'm Rachel, I'm a hypnotherapist based in South London.
-I help people like you feel relaxed more of the time and so stressed and anxious less of the time.
-It's amazing how many things aren't a problem any more when you find you don't feel stressed or anxious about them.
+Hi I'm Rachel Goth, I'm a hypnotherapist based in South London.
+I help people like you to reduce their stress and anxiety, worry less and enjoy life more.
+I help them to feel more relaxed more of the time and so stressed and anxious less of the time.
+It's amazing how many things aren't a problem any more when they don't stress you out or make you feel anxious or fearful.

 ## My Philosophy